abirken/lab-website/_posts/2024-08-27-Seleni-IIFET.markdown

 **My Presentation**

 I had the opportunity to present my job market paper, "ENSO and Diversification: Evidence from Small-Scale Fisheries in Mexico."
 My work focuses on how communities adapt fishing and labor allocation decisions in the face of climatic shocks like ENSO.
 I shared the session with several incredible colleagues, including Silvia Salas and Matt Reimer.
 The audience was filled with familiar and friendly faces, which certainly helped ease my nerves.
-This was the first time I presented my job market paper at a larger conference, and I could not have asked for a better turnout and feedback.
+This was the first time I presented my job market paper at a larger conference, and I could not have asked for better turnout and feedback.
 <div style="text-align: center; display: flex; justify-content: center; align-items: center;">
     <figure style="margin: 0 2px;">
         <img src="http://birkenbach-oremus-lab.github.io/website/img/posts/2024-08-27-4.png" alt="My IIFET presentation" width="50%">